 Penguin Feeding and Photocall

-DURING THE SUMMER (Easter to end of October) we have the Penguin Photocall which takes place at the end of the penguin feeding talk sessions at 11am and 3pm.
+DURING THE SUMMER (Easter to end of October) we have the Penguin Photocall which takes place at the end of the penguin feeding talk sessions.

 During the feeding talk, a few lucky children are invited to come in to the penguin enclosure to feed fish to the penguins.